 4. Learn to cook or bake.

-Most of us still have room to hone our skills in the kitchen.
-Cooking good, homemade food is not as commonplace anymore.
+Most of us still have room for skill building in the kitchen.
+Cooking good, homemade food is not as commonplace as it used to be.
 Why not learn to bake your own bread?
 Learn how to make real food from real, simple ingredients.
 It is so much healthier than the processed stuff at the store.
 You will save money and learn to use more of the stuff you grow yourself.
 It will also help you to be able to cook from your food storage so you can be more self-reliant.
 (Don’t have a food storage?
 Subscribe to our newsletter to get food storage tips.
 Of course I have lots of other resources for subscribers as well!)

 5. Learn to make cheese.